National Highway 505 (India): Lahaul and Spiti district

 After Kaza, NH 505 crosses to the right bank of the Spiti river over the Rangrik Bridge.
 At the bridge, the Kaza-Kibber road continues on the left bank to Key Monastery (8 km) and the Kibber Wildlife Sanctuary (15 km).
-NH 505 continues on the right bank running through a flat, narrow valley in which the Spiti Rver has carved a gorge about 300 m deep.
+NH 505 continues on the right bank running through a flat, narrow valley in which the Spiti River has carved a gorge about 300 m deep.
 The road crosses back to the left bank 3 km before Kialto village.
 Here, the Kaza-Kibber road rejoins NH 505, a distance of 22 km from Kibber.
 After Morang and Hanse villages, the valley broadens before Losar village.

 After Losar, NH 505 turns up the right bank of the Lichu, a right bank tributary of the Spiti.
 The road climbs gradually up to Kunzum La, elev.
 4,551 m.
 There is a temple at the pass.